qyjohn/DDBImportExport/README.md

+This project provides an easy way to import data from JSON files into DynamoDB table, or export data from DynamoDB table into JSON files.
+It also provides a data generation utility for quick testing.

-## Introduction
+## DDBImport

-DDBImport is a python script to load data from JSON file into DynamoDB table.
+DDBImport is a python script to import from JSON file into DynamoDB table.

 Usage: